duplocloud/compliance/siem-docker-native-way/siem-docker-native.md

    9. Go to Duplo portal nad navigate to `SECURITY` tab.
 "SIEM" will be available by now.
    10. Last part is to setup reverse proxy to access `DASHBOARD`.
    11. Use following command to setup proxy.
-The command can be hit from local machine as well. **NOTE** that openvpn is connected before running command. curl --location 'https://<change>.duplocloud.net/admin/UpdateReverseProxyConfig' \
+The command can be hit from local machine as well. **NOTE** that openvpn is connected before running command.<br />
+curl --location 'https://<change>.duplocloud.net/admin/UpdateReverseProxyConfig' \
 --header 'Content-Type: application/json' \
 --header 'Authorization: Bearer <token>' \